20201010_WY_WildIris_CowboyPoetry_12b_LeilaHallenbeck.jpg

 Buttonhead bolts fall under this category and are fairly widespread, removal is simple but does take some specialized tools.
 Most compression bolts should be prioritized for replacement.

 Glue-ins are ideal for softer rock and very high traffic placements.
 They are extremely long-lasting and removal is difficult.
-When properly placed they require very little maintenance but require careful installation.
+When properly placed they require very little maintenance but require careful placement.

 Build A bolt extraction tool